vipulnaik/diet-exercise-health/logs/vision-checklist-log.md

 # Vision checklist log

+This is the execution log for the [vision checklist](../checklists/vision-checklist.md).

 ## 2024-10-17

 - Functional short distance vision test (computer reading): Try the exercise in https://humanbenchmark.com/tests/typing at 25% magnification and the usual eye-to-screen distance (20 to 40 inches)